Salim Group

-The Salim Group is Indonesia's biggest conglomerate and refers to companies where the Salim family held majority ownership.
+The Salim Group is Indonesia's biggest conglomerate and refers to companies where the Salim family holds majority ownership.
 Its assets include Indofood Sukses Makmur, the world's largest instant noodle producer; Indomobil Group, one of Indonesia's largest car manufacturers; Indomaret, Indonesia's largest convenience store chain; and Bogasari, a large flour-milling operation.
 The group was founded in October 1972 by Sudono Salim and his junior partner Sutanto Djuhar (Lin Wenjing).
 The current CEO is Anthoni Salim, a son of Sudono Salim.

 The Salim Group also owns major oil palm plantations (about 1,000 km2) and logging concessions.
 Salim Group has been involved in property development and the leisure industry for around 30 years.
 Its businesses include hotel and resort development, golf courses, and commercial real estate.

 History

+The etymology of the group was initially formed after the acquisition of CV Waringin Kentjana by the Gang of Four during the early days of New Order era that export coffee, pepper, rubber, tallow nut, and copra.
+Salim Group would later consolidate its business by forming Indocement that focused on cement industry and Bogasari that focused on flour mill industry and was granted permission to monopolize both sectors by the state with profit sharing scheme.
+The group would later diversify its business by entering various sectors such as banking, real estate, automotive, and mass media.

 The Salim Group was closely tied to Indonesian politician and dictator Suharto, who ruled Indonesia for 31 years and was Sudono Salim's "friend and patron".

 During the May 1998 riots that led to Suharto's downfall, Sudono Salim's house was burned down and he was forced to flee to Singapore.
+In the aftermath of the crisis, Salim Group were forced to hand some of its assets to Indonesian Bank Restructuring Agency (BPPN) including Bank Central Asia and Indocement.

 In 1999, the group called off talks to sell a stake in Indofood to San Miguel Corporation, the largest food and beverage conglomerate in the Philippines, because of control questions.